Karen-Benites/todo-app-main/README.md

 💡 CSS tip: Check out how I implemented dark theme styles by reusing existing CSS classes effectively.

-Regarding Javascript, this was also my first time trying a js library for helping me building the drag and drop functionality: Sortable js.
-After doing some internet research, I found out this simple yet effective library that, with few lines of code, allowed me to build an amazing drag and drop effect on tasks.

 ```css
 .dark-theme .task__dashboard,
 .dark-theme .task__summary {